lqmix: an R package for longitudinal data analysis via linear quantile mixtures: Modeling alternatives

 \subsection{Linear quantile mixtures with TV random coefficients}

-While the model specification introduced in the previous paragraph accounts for unit-specific omitted covariates, it may not be able to handle time variations {in such unobserved heterogeneity.
-To solve this issue} \cite{Farcomeni2010} introduced a linear quantile regression model with TV, discrete, random intercepts.
-To ensure parsimony and interpretability of the model, such TV unobserved heterogeneity is not left free to vary, but it is rather modeled via a discrete-time Markov chain.
+While the model specification introduced in the previous {section} accounts for unit-specific omitted covariates, it may fall short in handling time variations {in such unobserved heterogeneity.
+To address this limitation} \cite{Farcomeni2010} introduced a linear quantile regression model with TV, discrete, random intercepts.
+Rather than allowing the distribution of these intercepts to vary freely, it is modeled via a discrete-time Markov chain to ensure parsimony and interpretability.
 While such a proposal entails unit-specific intercepts only, a broader specification with general TV, discrete, random coefficients can also be considered.